syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-add-chart-labels-to-scatter-points.md

 ---
-title: How to add chart labels to scatter points? | XlsIO | Syncfusion
+title: How to add chart labels to scatter points | XlsIO | Syncfusion
 description: This page shows how to add chart labels to scatter points using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO